A website devoted to teaching/playing/composing for/ the King of Instruments

 It's a bit tricky to do this, but it will work, and the LCD panel will say MEMORY PUFF.

-Of course, this will erase any voicing settings, but it's better to have all programming functions restored and working again even if the player has to start from scratch.
+Of course, this will erase any programming and voicing settings, but it's better to have all functions restored and working again even if the player has to start from scratch.

 If a problem develops with the LCD panel itself to where, for example, it seems to be degraded to the point where it only displays random pixels, the solution would be to replace it.